GrantMeStrength/Rust6502/README.md

 ## Limitations

-* Only tested on Apple macOS at the moment
-* Apple BASIC starts, but won't display anything other than error messages
+* Apple BASIC starts, but quickly goes horribly wrong
-* Doesn't support SBC in Decimal mode just yet
+* Doesn't support SBC in Decimal mode properly just yet
 * I've tested the opcodes a lot, but there's probably an error or ten still there.